Restarts the operating system on local and remote computers.

 Example 3: Start a process to sort items to a new file

-This example starts a process that sorts items in the Testsort.txt
+This example starts a process that sorts items in the Testsort.txt file and returns the sorted

-files.
-Any errors are written to the SortError.txt
+items in the Sorted.txt files.
+Any errors are written to the SortError.txt file.

 Start-Process -FilePath "Sort.exe" -RedirectStandardInput "Testsort.txt" -RedirectStandardOutput "Sorted.txt" -RedirectStandardError "SortError.txt" -UseNewEnvironment